Consumer medicine information

 Biostate® is also used in patients with haemophilia A, a bleeding disorder, in which there are low levels of FVIII or abnormal FVIII.
 Individuals with low levels or abnormal FVIII have difficulty in forming blood clots, with these clots often taking longer than normal to be made.
 Sometimes the individual may bleed unexpectedly into their joints, muscles or internal organs.

-Tell your doctor if you:
+Check with your doctor if you:

-• have allergies to any medicines
+• have allergies to other medicines.

 Biostate® is manufactured from human plasma (the liquid component of blood) collected by Australian Red Cross Lifeblood.
 When products are made from human blood and injected into you, it is possible that viruses or other substances could be present in the product and cause an illness.
 These could be viruses such as hepatitis, human immunodeficiency virus (HIV), or parvovirus B19 and theoretically the Creutzfeldt-Jakob Disease (CJD) agent.
 There could also be other infectious agents some of which may not yet have been discovered.